JasonBock/Rocks/docs/notes/287 - Consider Supporting Open Generics.md

 * DONE - For creates and makes...getting `CS8714` warning, which I really don't think I can address, even the "Generate Overrides" tool in VS doesn't realize it should add a `notnull` constraint for `TKey`.
 So I'll just disable/restore the warning (oh god, this is going to break a lot of unit tests because of diff).
 The real issue is that type I'm targeting doesn't have the constraint on it like it should.
 For example, if I write `public class MyDictionary<TKey, TValue> : Dictionary<TKey, TValue> { }`, the warning will show up right there because `TKey` on `Dictionary<,>` has the `notnull` constraint.
 So `MyDictionary<,>` **should** have the constraint as well, but it doesn't, because it's a warning, not an error.
 This should be done for `CS8714`, `CS8633`, and `CS8618`, so I do this in one take and not have to update all the tests three times.
 NOTE: Need to remove the `#pragma warning disable\restore CS8618` pair done in `Handlers` because it'll be at the top now.
 * DONE - When a type is targeted for mocking, and it's generic, and an open generic is created, and it has events...I can't create the `...EventExtensions` class, because the generic type parameters are unknown.
 I can't pull the static class into the expectations class because it must be a top-level class.
 The "extension everything" idea that's been discussed for centuries in C# **may** help in the future, but for now...I'll change Rocks so it doesn't make the helpers in this case, and I'll also need to add docs on this.
 * DONE - I noticed that when I mocked a CSLA type - `IFieldData` - I got the CSLA analyzer saying it needed to be serializable.
 Shouldn't this have shown up on the `Mock` type?
 Not because of the custom CSLA analyzer, but because the attribute...oh wait, `IFieldData` doesn't have `[Serializable]` on it, so...oh well?
 Should still double-check serialization rules for Rocks to see if that all still works or not.
-* `Explicit...For...` classes need to have type arguments specified, otherwise duplicate definitions occur (see `MassTransit.Request<,,,,>` "Create" for an example).
+* DONE - `Explicit...For...` classes need to have type arguments specified, otherwise duplicate definitions occur (see `MassTransit.Request<,,,,>` "Create" for an example).
 Probably need to use the flattened name for these explicit expectation classes.
     * `MethodExpectationsBuilder`
     * `PropertyExpectationsBuilder`
     * `IndexerExpectationsBuilder`